 Example.
 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
-The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares
+The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same, taking into account the fee waiver/expense reimbursement in effect for the first year only.
+Although your actual costs may be higher or lower, based on these assumptions, your costs would be:

 1 Year 3 Years 5 Years 10 Years

-Class I \$101 \$ 988 \$1,888 \$4,201
+Class I \$101 \$996 \$1,904 \$4,232

-Class A \$645 \$1,530 \$2,425 \$4,703
+Class A \$645 \$1,538 \$2,439 \$4,731

-Class Z \$101 \$ 988 \$1,888 \$4,201
+Class Z \$101 \$996 \$1,904 \$4,232

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 45% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 63% of the average value of its portfolio.